wrynearson/china-water/src/thesis/2_background.md

 One other factor in environmental perception was the "magnitude, diversity and rapidity of environmental change." [@zubeEnvironmentalPerception1999, section.
 Major environmental changes] Studies in this domain indicate that "physical proximity to the change, magnitude and kind of change, length of time in current residence, and personal value orientations are all related to the perception of and response to the phenomenon." [@zubeEnvironmentalPerception1999, section.
 Major environmental changes]

+### Linking

+Studies have looked at some of the variables mentioned previously in relation to other demographic data.
+One study in 1998 "investigated differences in perception, knowledge, awareness and attitude with regard to environmental problems between educated and \[non-educated]\ groups." [@sudarmadiSurveyPerceptionKnowledge2001] They found that "subjects in the educated group had better perception, more detailed knowledge, were more aware, and had better attitudes in regard to regional and global environmental problems."

 ### In China

-Despite its international perception (often correct) of poor environmental protection, China does have a long history of environmental policy, with "great leaps" of progress and reform every decade or so since the political reform in the early 1970s. [@xieChinaHistoricalEvolution2020] #check-source There is also evidence showing that environmental issues and their repercussions are deemed important by the local population.
+Despite its international perception (often correct) of poor environmental protection, China does have history of concern with environmental degradation.
+In terms of history, the consensus in China amongst researchers is that while the field of environmental history originated in the United States in the early 1970s, the field came to China in the 1990s, and is now studied by researchers of historical geography, social, economic and world history. [@hanHistoricalGeographyEnvironmental2016] While a new and evolving field, the trajectory of study in this area comes from pollution issues in China, which follows trends from the emergence of this study in other countries. [@hanHistoricalGeographyEnvironmental2016, p.
+7]

+In terms of policy, China makes "great leaps" of progress and reform every decade or so since the political reform in the early 1970s. [@xieChinaHistoricalEvolution2020] #check-source

+There is also evidence showing that environmental issues and their repercussions are deemed important by the local population.
 One study found that Chinese university students were more concerned about environmental risk, and deemed "environmental issues to be more harmful to health, to the environment, and to social economic development of the nation than did the American respondents.environmental issues to be more harmful to health, to the environment, and to social economic development of the nation than did the American respondents." [@duanCrossCulturalStudyEnvironmental2012] Furthermore, they found that Chinese students were concerned about fresh water shortage, and safe drinking water shortage more than other environmental concerns, and only less so than human population growth.

 ## Water Quality and Perception